-- In rare cases, the Botox can spread to other muscles making them weak and can also cause difficulty in breathing.
+- In rare cases, Botox can spread to other muscles making them weak and can also cause difficulty in breathing.

-If you are experiencing any of these symptoms after undergoing the Botox therapy, you must talk to your doctor and check if these are normal.
+If you are experiencing any of these symptoms after undergoing Botox therapy, you must talk to your doctor and check if these are normal.
 Generally, the doctor would advise on these side effects and also lets the patient know what is normal and what is not.

 At times, the doctor may suggest fissurectomy along with Botox.
 In this procedure, the damaged skin from around the fissure is removed along with the ‘sentinel’ skin tags.

 Sentinel skin refers to the lumps of skin associated with the fissure.